ouspg/CompSec/Lab6_Digital_forensics/README.md

 This lab does not require any spesific Linux distribution to be used.
 You are required to install quite many tools yourself, so anything you can install them on is good enough.
 Kali image used earlier in this course should work reasonably for this lab (and it has large set of needed tools already installed).

-Volatile memory dump, USB-stick dump, images of task 1D are available at same place than virtual machines.
+Volatile memory dump, USB-stick dump, images of task 1D are available at same place than virtual machines (packages are stored under folder "Digital_Forensics").
 Server logs of task 2 are available in folder TBA of this lab repository.

-TBA: Common info of lab practices (fill this later if needed)
+TBA: Common info of lab practices

 TBA: Explain more clearly the ideas and principles of this lab and why it differs others so much